dslab-epfl/svshi/svshi/documentation/documentation.md

 ##### 4.3.3.4 DPT and types

 This part of the verification concerns mainly the bindings.
 Developers indeed have to fill the `apps_bindings.json` to map physical devices communication objects to prototypical devices communication objects.
-For the system to work properly, it is crucial that these bindings are sound.
+For the system to work properly, these bindings must be sound.
 Also, we cannot formally verify their correctness.
 Therefore, we verify most of the compatibility we can with the information we have.

 We verify the following properties: